2018 BayMarin Ministry Plan

 - First Sundays

-- Students will have an opportunity to share their creative musical talents and service opportunities on first Sundays, as the youth will be worshiping together with the church body.
+- Students will have an opportunity to share their creative musical talents and service opportunities on first Sundays, as the youth will be worshiping together with the whole church body.

 - Connecting with local partners